 - Inequality in credit sharing might be a contributing factor to gender disparities in recognition, funding, career advancement, and academic positions.

-The results suggest a need for more clarity and transparency in stating authorship when more than one author share equal credit.
+The results suggest a need for more clarity and transparency in stating authorship when more than one author shares equal credit.

 Overcoming Gender Disparity

 Has academia made any progress?
 That is debatable.
-The move toward gender equality has been slow or has even stalled.
-Fortunately, however, the increasing number of studies done on this topic has resulted in an increase in awareness and proposed solutions.
+The move towards gender equality has been slow or has even stalled.
+Fortunately, however, the increasing number of studies done on this topic have resulted in an increase in awareness and proposed solutions.

 Here are some important measures: